keithbuhler/keithbuhler.github.io/pages-philosophy/disputation-topics.md

 6. Print and read your paper, "grading" it yourself.
 Grade mercilessly.
 7. Make corrections, print, and re-read again.
 Repeat until you are satisfied.
 8. Turn it in!

-## Extra Credit Disputation Options (1000 word minimum)

-1. *Option A (Design your own) What is your question?* You may design your own question.
-I must approve the question before you begin.
-Your question prompt is due a week in advance of the paper.
-You may draw your question from any of the semester texts, handouts, books, or films.
-The question must: Be clear; Deeply interest you; Admit of a yes/no answer; Be rooted in one of our semester texts.
-2. *Option B (Moreland, Plato, Augustine, Sophie’s World) Does Platonism contradict Christianity?* Augustine was a Manichaean first, a Platonist second, and a traditional Christian third.
-He details why he thought each of these.
-Where do the teachings of "Platonism" differ from teachings of the historic Christian Church and where do they overlap?
-How does “Athens” relate to “Jerusalem”?
-Does Platonism contradict Christianity?
-Does philosophy/science contradict theology?
-In your disputation, use Augustine’s arguments (especially Book VII) in either your argument or objections, and argue your answer to this question.
-3. *Option C. (Films) Is man evolving into something superhuman or devolving into something subhuman?* 2001 A Space Odyssey and Wall-E present very different pictures of the relationship between man and technology.
-Is humanity essentially good, and becoming better?
-Essentially evil, and becoming worse?
-Essentially bad but becoming good?
-Essentially good but becoming bad?
-4. *Option D (Plato, Kreeft) Do forms exist in reality or only in our minds?
-Are they things and concepts or just concepts?* Socrates argues that truly real objects he calls "forms" exist and are stable, eternal things that underly all this changing flux.
-However, forms are (in one sense) invisible...
-What is a form and why think they exist?
-Why think they don’t?
-Are the just “in the mind”?
-In your disputation, use Plato and Kreeft article to present your own answer to this question.